Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: Results and Discussion

-In order to assess quantitatively the magnitudes of velocities of the incoming and outgoing QPs we found the maxima of the absolute values of the velocities.
-The graph of the velocities of the QPs is presented in this case in Fig.~\ref{eq:law_motionDeriv11}

-Our numerical solution shows that with high accuracy, both QPs attain maximal moduli of their velocities at approximately $t=363$ and for this moment of time $v_L(363)= 0.209248$ while $v_R(363)=-0.0523124$.
-These maximal speeds (moduli of the velocities) can be assumed as the speeds at the cross section of collision.
-The ratio of the two speeds of reflection with 12 digit rounding is $3.99997689628$ which deviates from the expected value 4 by $5.78\cdot 10^{-6}$.
-This can be considered as a perfect match with the law of reflection of particles.
+In order to assess quantitatively the magnitudes of velocities of the incoming and outgoing QPs, we found the large-$t$ values of the absolute values of the velocities.
+In this case, the graph of the velocities of the QPs is presented in Fig.~\ref{eq:law_motionDeriv12}.
+Our numerical solution shows that, with high accuracy, both QPs attain their maximal velocity moduli at large $t$.
+The ratio of the two speeds after reflection is $\approx 12.1904$, which is about 3 times the expected value of $4$.
+Evidently, collisions of QPs of different masses are inelastic.

-Finally, we would like to address the issue of interacting of a QP and an anti-QP.
-Let set for definiteness that $A_L=1$ and $A_R=-1$.
-From Eq.~\eqref{eq:force} (see also Fig.~\ref{fig:force}) it is evident that $A_LA_RF(w) <0$ for large $w$, i.e. the QP and the anti-QP repel each other.
-This means that for an initial condition with zero initial velocity the QPs will gradually move farther from each other.
-In the region of intermediate $w$, $A_LA_RF(w) >0$, which means that the force is attractive.
-Yet, to reach the stage when the QPs begin to attract each other, sufficiently large velocities are to be imposed so the inertia can carry the particle through the border of the region of repelling force.
-Fig.~\ref{fig:force} shows that the change of the sign of the force around $w\approx1$, and it is positive down to $w\approx0.02$, while for smaller $w$ it is negative again.
+Finally, we would like to address the issue of the interaction of a QP and an anti-QP.
+Let us set for definiteness that $A_L=1$ and $A_R=-1$.
+From Eq.~\eqref{eq:force} (see also Fig.~\ref{fig:force}) it is evident that $A_LA_RF(w) <0$ for large $w$, i.e., the QP and the anti-QP repel each other.
 Imposing large initial velocity can be called ``smashing" a QP into an anti-QP.

-The coupling to electromagnetic phenomena has to be added to the model in order to assess its relevance to physical reality.
+The coupling to electromagnetic phenomena \cite{Christov2011334} has to be added to the model in order to assess its relevance to physical reality.
 Yet, many of the essential features of the interaction are captured by this conceptually straightforward model based on the corse-grain description.
 An enlightening discussion of the concept of anti-particle from the point of view of soliton theory is presented in \cite{Filippov}.
 The repulsion between matter (QPs) and antimatter (anti-QPs) means that a spontaneous annihilation can be a rare event.
-A special effort has to be made to smash a QP and an anti-QP with very high velocity so the barrier of attractive force can be reached.
-When far enough, the QPs and anti-QPs steer clear from each other.
+When far enough apart, the QPs and anti-QPs steer clear of each other.